Where to watch today's Pittsburgh Steelers vs Indianapolis Colts NFL Game: Livestream, TV channels and start time | Goal.com US

 - Streaming service:Fubo, Paramount+

-Both clubs still have playoff ambitions, but the stakes look a little different this time around.
-The Chiefs (5-3) find themselves chasing instead of leading, sitting third in the AFC West behind Denver and Los Angeles, and seventh in the AFC overall.
-If they want to stay in the thick of the postseason hunt, pulling off a road win in Orchard Park becomes a high priority.
+Few teams in the league are playing better right now than Indianapolis.
+Last week's 38-14 dismantling of Tennessee was another statement of just how balanced and dangerous this team has become.
+Jonathan Taylor was in full superstar mode, gashing the Titans for 153 yards and three touchdowns, including an electrifying 80-yard burst that effectively slammed the door.
+Meanwhile, Daniel Jones continues to settle perfectly into the Colts’ system, completing 72% of his throws with three touchdown passes and zero mistakes.
+He’s not just managing the game, he's driving the offense with poise and confidence.

-And on the other side, the 5-2 Bills are surprisingly playing catch-up as well, trailing the 6-2 Patriots in the AFC East.
-So while the names are familiar and the spotlight ever-present, the urgency on both sidelines adds a new flavor.
+Pittsburgh, on the other hand, is trying to regain its footing.
+The Steelers sit at 4-3 but are coming off a 35-25 defeat to Green Bay on Sunday night that felt more lopsided than the final score.
+Aaron Rodgers tossed for 219 yards and two touchdowns, but the Steelers’ offense stalled late, failing to keep pace once the Packers stretched the lead.
+The ground attack remains a concern — while Jaylen Warren continues to run hard, the big plays and consistency just haven’t been there, leaving the offense stuck in second gear for long stretches.

-Here, GOAL brings you everything you need to know about how to watch the Bills vs Chiefs.
+Here, GOAL brings you everything you need to know about how to watch the Steelers vs Colts.

-READ MORE: Bills vs Chiefs NFL Preview: Team news, betting, tickets, live stream, Fantasy Football and more
+READ MORE: Steelers vs Colts NFL Preview: Team news, betting, tickets, live stream, Fantasy Football and more

-In the US, Bills vs Chiefs is going to be broadcast on CBS, which is available with most cable packages and on our favorite streaming services, Fubo and Paramount+, both of which are currently offering a free trial to new subscribers.
+In the US, Steelers vs Colts is going to be broadcast on CBS, which is available with most cable packages and on our favorite streaming services, Fubo and Paramount+, both of which are currently offering a free trial to new subscribers.

 Watching NFL action this season just got easier and more versatile, with a mix of traditional TV broadcasts and exclusive streaming options.
 When it comes to convenience and coverage, Fubo stands out as one of the most user-friendly ways to catch nearly every down and touchdown.